75 Water St.

 Around 1810 Davis sold his grist mill to Robert Patterson, father of the founders of NCR.
 Patterson renamed the village Cliff Town, had it surveyed into lots and officially made a town whose name was shortened to Clifton.
 Clifton grew rapidly and at one point had a population three times that of today with blacksmith shops, a butcher shop, two churches, a school, a hotel, two grocers, weavers, shoemakers, paper makers and more.
 Due to Robert Patterson being made Quartermaster, Clifton played a part in the War of 1812.
 Clifton Mill provided corn meal for federal troops from this part of Ohio, while Patterson's woolen mill provided cloth and buttons for uniforms.

 Come visit the mill in person.
 It will be an enjoyable and educational experience you will long remember.
-During Spring and Summer you can tour the inner workings of the mill to see first hand one of Americas earliest industries.
+From 10am - 2pm Monday - Friday during Spring and Summer, for $3 per person, you can tour the inner workings of the mill to see first hand one of Americas earliest industries.
+Please call ahead.
 At one time there were approximately 100,000 mills in this country.
 Now there are less than 100 still in their original operating condition.
 On display inside Clifton Mill is a collection of over 300 flour bags from mills around the country.
 Many of these bags are over 100 years old and are beautiful, colorful examples of some of America's first advertising practices.

 Outside at Clifton Mill you can experience first hand one of this countrys disappearing treasures, the covered bridge.
 Walk across our 90 foot authentic wooden bridge across the Little Miami River and enjoy the spectacular views of Clifton Mill, Clifton Gorge, the Little Miami River and its waterfalls.